CouncilofLorien/counciloflorien.github.io/docs/rulesbook/5-characters.md

 {:toc}
 </details>

+## CHARACTERS AND COMPANIES

 As a player, you influence and control a number of characters that move and act in the world of Middle-earth.
 Each character’s abilities are defined by these attributes: race, skills, direct influence, prowess (offense), body (defense), mind, marshalling points, and special abilities (e.g., corruption check modifiers).
 A character can be _eliminated_ and removed from play as a result of combat (failing a body check) or corruption (failing a corruption check [^fail] ).

-If you have enough general influence or direct influence during a given turn, you may bring into play: one character at his home site or at any Haven **or** your Wizard at his home site or Rivendell.
+If you have enough general influence or direct influence during a given turn, you may bring into play one non-avatar character **or** one avatar character (see BRINGING CHARACTERS INTO PLAY](/rulesbook/characters#bringing-characters-into-play)).

 Characters are primarily controlled by your pool of 20 general influence points.
 For each controlled character, you must commit a number of general influence points equal to his mind attribute.
 In addition, you may control a character by using another character’s direct influence—a character controlled in this fashion is called a _follower_ and does not use general influence points.
 [See page 21 for an extended example.]()